-Registered nurses with baccalaureate degrees in other disciplines are accepted into the RN to MSN Bridge program.
-These students must demonstrate competency or complete up to five undergraduate upper division nursing courses (13 credits) prior to full matriculation in the MSN program.
-Competency is confirmed through successful completion of coursework or portfolio review by the School of Nursing Graduate Program Director.
-The courses are:
+Accepted students must demonstrate competency or complete up to five undergraduate upper division nursing courses (13 credits) prior to full matriculation in the MSN program.
+Competency is confirmed through successful completion of coursework or portfolio review by the Director of Graduate Nursing.

 - NURS 340 Informatics and Project Management (3 credits)

 - NURS 410 Leadership in Nursing (3 credits)

 - NURS 430 Population and Global Health (3 credits)